Chart Color Schemes

 Chatsworth faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.3%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.4%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 45.8% of residents aged 15+ holding them - advanced diplomas (8.9%) and certificates (36.9%).
+The area's university qualification rate is 13.3%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 45.8% of residents aged 15+ holding such qualifications, including advanced diplomas (8.9%) and certificates (36.9%).
+Educational participation is high, with 26.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education